Investment management: Comparison to wealth management

 Wealth management, where financial advisors perform financial planning for clients, has traditionally served as an intermediary to investment managers in the United States and less so in Europe.
 However, as of 2019, the lines were becoming blurred.

 Trading and investment

 Money management is used in investment management and deals with the question of how much risk a decision maker should take in situations where uncertainty is present.
 More precisely what percentage or what part of the decision maker's wealth should be put into risk in order to maximize the decision maker's utility function.

-Money management can mean gaining greater control over outgoings and incomings, both in a personal and business perspective.
-Greater money management can be achieved by establishing budgets and analyzing costs and income etc.
+Money management can mean gaining greater control over outgoings and incomings, both from a personal and a business perspective.
+Better money management can be achieved by establishing budgets and analyzing costs and income.

 In stock and futures trading, money management plays an important role in every success of a trading system.
 This is closely related with trading expectancy:

-“Expectancy” which is the average amount you can expect to win or lose per dollar at risk.
+"Expectancy" which is the average amount you can expect to win or lose per dollar at risk.
 Mathematically: